-For more information, refer to the Alcohol & Drug Practice, Business Travel Practice and Safe and Secure Workplace Practice.
+For more information, refer to the Alcohol & Drug Practice, ATCO Australia

+Fitness for Work Policy, Business Travel Practice and Safe and Secure

+Workplace Practice.

-- Understand and comply with the occupational safety and security laws and practices that apply to your work location, position and/or area of responsibility. - Question unsafe or improper conditions and operating procedures and insist on stopping work if you feel it is necessary. - · Use our designated travel management company for all aspects of business travel. - Be sure your leader is aware of your travel destinations and that you are familiar with all safety and security protocols for that location. - Ask to see a person's ATCO identification, especially if you think the person's activities look suspicious or unusual.
+- Understand and comply with the occupational safety and security laws and practices that apply to your work location, position and/or area of responsibility. - Question unsafe or improper conditions and operating procedures and insist on stopping work if you feel it is necessary. - · Use our designated travel management company for all aspects of business travel. - Be sure your supervisor is aware of your travel destinations and that you are familiar with all safety and security protocols for that location. - Ask to see a person's ATCO identification, especially if you think the person's activities look suspicious or unusual.